k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 The pipeline is executed based on a combination of the product configuration and the project rules:

 * The **product** configuration of the Discovery Pipeline is a baseline, which includes the list of product built-in plugins, their execution order and input parameters, data snapshot sample size and more.
 * The **project** configuration is a list of user-created rules that can be defined for any of the project's interfaces using a [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings.
-The rules can be created on a schema level or on a dataset level.
-Their purpose is to override the baseline settings.
+The rules can be created on either a schema level or a dataset level, and their purpose is to override the baseline settings.

 ### Plugins Pipeline